bdougie/check_the_docs/README.md

-# Check Docs - FastMCP Document Indexing Server
+# Check The Docs - FastMCP Document Indexing Server

 A FastMCP server that uses ChromaDB for semantic document indexing and Git diff analysis to identify documentation that needs updates when code changes.